DUI / DWI

 - Our core value is “Clients come first” – we will take time to get to know your case and we will build you a strong defense

-Local police agencies have special federal grants and programs which dedicate specific funding to send out officers specifically assigned to target drunk drivers on the weekends and during holidays.
-The DUI/DWI arrest can also come about as a result of an accident investigation, or a motor vehicle stop for something as simple as forgetting to have your headlights on or for crossing the double yellow line, tinted windows or for failure to signal a lane change.
-An essential element of the DWI/DUI stop is that the officer needs to have probable cause to pull you over.
+Local police agencies have federal grants which dedicate funding to send out officers specifically assigned to target drunk drivers on the weekends and during holidays.
+The DUI arrest can also come about as a result of an accident investigation, or a motor vehicle stop for something as simple as forgetting to have your headlights on or for crossing the double yellow line, tinted windows or for failure to signal a lane change.
+An essential element of the DUI stop is that the officer needs to have reasonable suspicion to pull you over.
 This means that you need to have committed some form of moving violation in his presence – or – someone must have called in a report of you driving in an erratic fashion to 911.
-A Police officer can’t pull you over merely because he suspects that you are intoxicated.
-The Officer needs to see some violation of the law to give him the probable cause to stop you.
-Upon pulling you over the Police officer is trained to begin to look for telltale signs of intoxication which would justify him to begin a DWI investigation.
+The Officer needs to see some violation of the law or erratic operation to give him the reasonable suspicion to stop you.
+Upon pulling you over the Police officer is trained to begin to look for telltale signs of intoxication which would justify her to begin a DUI investigation.

 If you are pulled over and feel that you have been drinking you should be aware that you have the right to remain silent and you do not have to answer any questions.
-Upon initial contact, the Police officer will usually attempt to find some evidence or indication that you are intoxicated - that they smelled the odor of alcohol – that you fumbled and had difficulty in providing your license and registration – that your speech was slurred, - even worse that he found you sleeping behind the wheel - etc. This is the trigger that allows the Officer to then ask you to step out of the car and ask you to perform field sobriety tests.
+Do not consent to any police searches of your vehicle or bags or containers within your vehicle.
+Always ask to speak to an attorney before you answer any questions.
+Upon initial contact, the Police officer will usually attempt to find some evidence or indication that you are intoxicated - that they smelled the odor of alcohol – that you fumbled and had difficulty in providing your license and registration – that your speech was slurred, - even worse that he found you sleeping behind the wheel - etc. This is the pretext that allows the Officer to then ask you to step out of the car and ask you to perform field sobriety tests.

 Most people who get pulled over do not realize at that point that they do not have to cooperate with the police investigation or answer any questions what so ever beyond supplying your name and address and license and registration.
 You do not have to answer “Have you been drinking this evening?”
+Over the years I find that the vast majority of my DUI clients freely admit to the Police Officer that they have been drinking.
+It is better to just refuse to answer the question and demand to speak with a DUI lawyer.
 You have the absolute right to remain silent.
-You have the right to ask to call a Stamford DWI/DUI defense attorney before you answer any questions.The Road Side Field Sobriety Test
+You have the right to ask to call a Stamford DUI attorney before you answer any questions.The Road Side Field Sobriety Test

 You do not have to engage in field sobriety tests.
-You can simply refuse to do so.
+You can simply refuse to participate.
 You have the right to remain silent.
-Most people do not realize that the field sobriety test is a test which is stacked against you.
+Most people do not realize that the field sobriety test is stacked against you.
 It is a negatively scoring test.
 You are not given credit for things that you do properly.
 Also, no one is there to make sure that the officer is doing this test properly which is usually being done in the dark on the side of the road with flashing police strobe lights (hardly an ideal situation).
 The officer who is giving you the test may not be properly explaining to you how to do it and he is the same person grading your results.
 Many people are too old or sick to perform field sobriety tests even when totally sober.
-Of course the Police do not give you this information.
+Of course, the Police do not give you this information.
 If you are reading this article you have probably already received a summons to appear at a court date.
 Do not worry, there is a way out of your situation.
-It is not too late to resolve this situation, contact a DWI/DUI attorney serving Stamford today to schedule a free initial consultation to review your case.
+It is not too late to resolve this situation, contact a Stamford DUI lawyer today to schedule a free initial consultation to review your case.

-If you fail the field sobriety test then the officer will have probable cause to arrest you for the charge of DWI /DUI and will place you under arrest and transport you to the Police station to administer a chemical test to determine your blood alcohol content.The Breath/Chemical Test
+If you fail the field sobriety test then the officer will have probable cause to arrest you for the charge of DUI and will place you under arrest and transport you to the Police station to attempt to administer a chemical test to determine your blood alcohol content.The Breath/Chemical Test

-You have the absolute right to contact a Stamford DUI/DWI defense lawyer before you make the decision to submit to this test.
-Under Connecticut law there is implied consent to a chemical test following an arrest for a DUI/DWI.
-This means that once you are placed under arrest you are under a legal obligation to submit to a chemical test or you will face a minimum 6 month license suspension from the DMV.
-The police officer is under a legal obligation to
+You have the absolute right to contact a Connecticut DUI attorney before you make the decision to submit to a chemical test.
+Under Connecticut law there is implied consent to a chemical test following an arrest for a DUI.
+This means that once you are placed under arrest you are under a legal obligation to submit to a chemical test or you will face a 45 days license suspension and the requirement to place an ignition interlock device in your vehicle for a period of one year.
+The police officer is under a legal obligation to:

 - Read you your Constitutional rights;